-3.1 Data Collection
+3.1.
+DATA COLLECTION

 The cornerstone of Martin Associates' approach is the collection of detailed baseline impact data from firms providing services at the ports and terminals.
-To ensure accuracy and defensibility, the baseline impact data were collected from interviews with 770 firms that provide services on the Great Lakes and St. Lawrence River.
+To ensure accuracy and defensibility, the baseline impact data were collected from interviews with nearly 800 firms that provide services on the Great Lakes and St. Lawrence River.

 In most cases, multiple interviews were conducted with several persons in each firm.

-The baseline survey data collected from the 770 firms was used to develop operational impact models for each of the 40 ports.
-This data was also used to develop models to expand the impact calculations beyond the 40 ports and therefore, to estimate state-wide/province-wide impacts.
+The baseline survey data collected from the nearly 800 firms was used to develop operational impact models for each of the 40 ports.
+This data was also used to develop models to expand the impact calculations beyond the 40 ports and therefore, to estimate state-wide/province- wide impacts.